Explicit reciprocity laws for higher local fields: Introduction

 for all $\alpha\in K_d(\La)$ and all $x\in F_f(\mu_{\La})$ such that $v_{\La}(x)\geq 2\,v_{\La}(p)/(\varrho\,(q-1))$.
 In particular, taking $K=\Qp$, $f(X)=(1+X)^{p^n}-1$, $F_f(X,Y)$ the multiplicative formal group $X+Y+XY$ and $\La$ the cyclotomic higher local field $\Qp(\zeta_{p^n})\TT$, then \eqref{Iwasawa-Gen-Intro} coincides with \cite{Kurihara} Theorem 4.4 and \cite{Zinoviev} Theorem 2.2.

-We must remark also that Fukaya \cite{Fukaya} has similar formulae to \eqref{Iwasawa-Gen-Intro} that, moreover, extend to arbitrary formal groups and arbitrary higher local fields.
+We must remark also that Fukaya \cite{Fukaya} has similar formulas to \eqref{Iwasawa-Gen-Intro} that, moreover, extend to arbitrary formal groups and arbitrary higher local fields.
 However, for Lubin-Tate formal groups the formula \eqref{Iwasawa-Gen-Intro} is sharper for $\La=\Ka_{\pi,n}$ , as the condition on $x\in F(\mu_{\La})$ in \cite{Fukaya} is $v_{\La}(x)>2v_{\La}(p)/(p-1)+1$.

-In the deduction of \eqref{Iwasawa-Gen-Intro} we will also prove, in Corollary \ref{Lemma-Ev-torison-3}, the following Artin-Hasse formula: Let $\Ma$ be an arbitrary higher local field with a system of local uniformizers $T_1,\dots, T_{d-1}$ and $\pi_{\Ma}$ such that $\Ma \supset \Ka_{\pi,n}$, then
+In the deduction of \eqref{Iwasawa-Gen-Intro} we will also prove, in Corollary \ref{Lemma-Ev-torison-3}, the following Artin-Hasse formula: Let $\Ma$ be an arbitrary $d$-dimensional local field with $T_1,\dots, T_{d-1},\pi_{\Ma}$ as a system of local uniformizers such that $\Ma \supset \Ka_{\pi,n}$, then

 for all $x\in F_f(\mu_{\Ma})$, where $g$ is a Lubin-Tate series in $\Lambda_{\pi}$ which is also a monic polynomial and $e_{g,n}=[1]_{f,g}(e_{f,n})$; here $[1]_{f,g}$ is the isomorphism of $F_f$ and $F_g$ congruent to $X\pmod{\deg 2}$ and $l_g$ is the logarithm of $F_g$.
 By taking $K=\Qp$, $f(X)=(1+X)^{p^n}-1$, $F_f(X,Y)$ the multiplicative formal group $F_m(X,Y)=X+Y+XY$ and $\Ma$ the cyclotomic higher local field $\Qp(\zeta_{p^n})\TT$, then \eqref{Artin-Hasse-Intro} coincides with the Artin-Hasse formula of Zinoviev in \cite{Zinoviev} Corollary 2.1 (25).